Simone Lahbib: Life and career

 In 2005, Lahbib appeared in Red Mercury, a feature film with Stockard Channing, and has frequently appeared in films since, such as the award-winning Philomena, with Judi Dench, Wayland's Song, Film: The Movie (which she co-produced), and Burning Men, on which she was also co-casting director.
 She also appeared in the independent feature film Transference in 2020, which was written and directed by her husband.
 In 2017, Lahbib opened her second part-time performing arts school, London Arts Academy in North London.
 The school teaches singing, dancing and acting to children ages 5–18 years.
 In September 2020, it was announced that she had joined the cast of the BBC soap opera EastEnders.
 She made her debut appearance as Katy Lewis in November of that year.

+In 2025, she joined the cast of River City as Vivienne Barton.

 Personal life

 Lahbib married British-Italian actor Raffaello Degruttola on 10 May 2003 in her hometown of Stirling, Scotland.
 In October 2005, she gave birth to their daughter, Skye Lucia Degruttola, who also became an actress.
 In 2010 Lahbib established the Eilidh Brown Memorial Fund in honour of her niece who died of cancer on 25 March 2010, nine days before her 16th birthday.
 The charity fund will benefit children with cancer and their families.